Driving better decisions with knowledge graphs

 Knowledge graph technologies offer a way to semantically represent and connect concepts in various domains.
 What does that mean?
 Knowledge graphs are a tool that help companies connect the dots – or more accurately, connect their data.
 They help resolve big enterprise challenges like data silos, tracking lineage and domain data mapping.
 With these challenges tamed, companies can put their data to better use in decision-making.

-KGC 2021 showcased the latest advances in knowledge graph implementations and applications.
+KGC showcases the latest advances in knowledge graph implementations and applications.
 We delivered a keynote talk at the conference on accelerating industry data integration.
 We covered our approach in building a knowledge graph that can improve the data supply chain with data profiling and mapping of siloed data sources.
 We can also put this type of knowledge graph to use as a catalog for the data mesh, a new paradigm shift in data platforms (more on that later).

 Building on last year's workshop and our ongoing efforts to advance sustainability through technology, we also organized the second Knowledge Graphs for Social Good workshop.
 This year’s workshop discussed the use of knowledge graphs in applications ranging from preserving indigenous culture to pursuing gender equality.
 Tina Comes, Associate Professor at Delft University of Technology, delivered a keynote talk on “Data for Good – A Resilience Perspective.”